krispenney/lecture-notes/BU491/lecture5.md

 ### Strategic Tasks
 **Defending Worldwide Dominance**
 - Must master all of: {global efficiency, multinational flexibility, and worldwide learning} at the same time
+- As a large company, Afraid of the little company that can move master than you can.
+  - But a large company can afford to take more risks.

 **Challenging the Global Leader**